 Gunpowder goes so nicely with so many different things.

 Lately I’ve been experimenting a lot with south Indian recipes.
-I love making dosas and idlis and I’m really into the coconut and curry leaf flavour of so many curries.
+I love making homemade dosas and idlis and I’m really into the coconut and curry leaf flavour of so many curries.
 One of my favourite recipes at the moment is gunpowder.

 Many south indian spice masalas use the same ingredients and are stirred into curries.
 These are usually ground a little finer than a gunpowder.